AHLS: Advanced Hazmat Life SupportAHLS Hazmat Provider Course For All Healthcare Professionals

 AHLS – Advanced Hazmat Life Support

-The Advanced Hazmat Life Support (AHLS) Provider Course offers comprehensive training in the medical management of patients exposed to hazardous materials.
-The focus is on systematic response for the medical management on chemical incidents (incl. nerve gases).
-Incidents with exposure to biological and radiological events are also covered.
+The Advanced Hazmat Life Support (AHLS) Provider Course teaches comprehensive knowledge in the medical management of patients exposed to hazardous materials.
+The focus is on systematic response for the medical management on chemical incidents (incl. nerve agents).
+Incidents with exposure to biological and radiological events are also addressed.

-The 16 hour, two-day AHLS Provider Course is the most comprehensive training program, teaching critical know-how needed to evaluate and treat victims exposed to chemical spills, toxic terrorism, and other threats.
+The two-day AHLS Provider Course is the most comprehensive medical training program, teaching critical know-how needed to evaluate and treat victims exposed to chemical spills, toxic terrorism, and other threats.

 - Principle approach to HAZMAT-events